Fordingbridge

 The Basics

-Terrain: Paved path, woodland tracks and grassy hill - rough in parts, with a steady incline
+Terrain: Paved path some of the way, then woodland tracks and grassy hill - rough in parts, with a steady incline.

 Bluebells fill the woods between Breamore House and the mizmaze during spring

 This walk begins at the farm shop, café and countryside museum that belong to Breamore Estate.
 The little café is set in an attractive courtyard and makes a brilliant post walk refreshment stop.
-The walk heads through the lion gates and passes directly beside the splendid Elizabethan mansion, completed in 1583, before entering a pristine bluebell wood.
+The walk heads through the lion gates and passes the splendid Elizabethan mansion before entering a pristine bluebell wood.
 It culminates on Breamore Down where you will find a medieval turf maze hidden inside a ring of yew trees.
-Breamore itself is an exceptionally pretty village with thatched cottages and water meadows to make you swoon.
-We highly recommend adding on a little explore of the village (see last two photos).
-Quite simply, this walk covers the English countryside at its best.
+Breamore itself is an exceptionally pretty village with thatched cottages and water meadows.

 The Route

-1. Exit the car park at the far end and cross the gravelled courtyard to where the cafe is.
+1. Exit the car park at the far end and cross the gravelled courtyard where the café is.
 Go through the gateway and turn right, following the signs to Breamore House.
-Turn left to walk up the drive to the house via the lion gates and following the bridlepath finger post.
+Turn left to walk up the drive past the house via the lion gates and following the bridlepath finger post.

 2. Follow the driveway as it passes beside the house.
 Children will enjoy the paddocks full of ponies and can also look out for the 1,000 year old yew tree.
 The house is open on select days and you can purchase tickets online.

-4. As mentioned, there is only one path through the woods so you can’t go wrong.
-At the end of the trees, you will exit onto Breamore Down and at the top of the small hill, you will see a sign for the mizmaze (see more information below).
+4. There is only one path through the woods so you can’t go wrong.
+At the end of the trees, you will exit onto Breamore Down and at the top of the small hill, you will see a sign for the mizmaze.
 There is also a bench here where you can rest and enjoy the countryside views.

 Route map for Breamore by Sally Broom on plotaroute.com